sierraporta/DESI_commissioning_planning_december/README.md

 Two scripts are available to do the calculation in two steps.

-**STEP 1**: The first script called "desi_exposures_gfa.py" is an original script by D.Kirkby used for SV0 and miniSV2.
+**STEP 1**: The first script called "__desi_exposures_gfa.py__" is an original script by D.Kirkby used for SV0 and miniSV2.
 The main objective of this script is to take the outputs of the GFA condition observation for day and build a summary table that essentially contains minimum, maximum and median values, respectively:
 ['airmass', 'moon_sep_deg', 'transparency', 'fwhm_asec', 'sky_mag_ab', 'fiber_fracflux']
 as well as information on each tile and exposition_ID:
 ['expid', 'night', 'tileid', 'exptime', 'mjdobs', 'tilera', 'tiledec', 'ngfa', 'ebv'].